 Read More

-The Three Seas is a significant socio-economic bloc of twelve EU countries straddling the area between the Baltic, Adriatic, and Black Seas.
-Together, the Three Seas countries constitute 25% of the EU’s population, consume more energy than Germany or any other EU country, make up the fourth largest economic region in Europe, and contribute 14% of the EU’s gross domestic product (GDP).
+The Three Seas is a significant socio-economic bloc of twelve EU countries straddling the area between the Baltic, Adriatic and Black seas.
+Together, the Three Seas countries are inhabited by 111 million Europeans (25% of the EU’s population) and are the fourth largest economic region in Europe (after Germany, the UK and France), contributing 14% of the EU’s gross domestic product (GDP).

 Read More